 What can you do today to show more compassion towards a stranger?

-These last couple of months have been eye-opening for us on different issues and topics that couples need to be discussing and preparing for, but aren’t.
+These last couple of months have been eye-opening for us, not only on the issues of in-laws & marriage, but also for other difficult topics that couples need to be discussing and preparing for, but aren’t.

 The topics of aging parents, loss of a parent, or preparing for the end of life are matters most people avoid or don’t spend time thinking about.
 However, you can significantly reduce stress in your life and marriage by starting to discuss these topics with your spouse and family members.